 Steroid Abuse is a Very REAL Problem

 No one can say that the threat of steroids and other APEDs (appearance and performance enhancing drugs) is overstated.
-Many experts agree that over 1.5 million students - as much as 6% of all U.S. high school and middle school students - have admitted to knowingly using anabolic steroids.
+Experts agree that over 1.5 million students – as much as 6% of all U.S. high school and middle school students – have admitted to knowingly using anabolic steroids.
+These numbers do not include people that are unknowingly ingesting these drugs via unregulated dietary supplements that are spiked with these drugs.

 Boys and Girls are Using